corsairmarks/sharkanian_portraits_revisited/mod/README.md

     * Now has Origin: Prosperous Unification
     * Uses mammalian cities (the original fallback for this empire's graphical culture)
     * Could already randomly spawn
+    * Added the Aquatic trait (thus requires the Aquatic Species Pack to play)
+    * You can still use Silfae's original portraits without the DLC, just not the prescripted empire

 ## Compatibility